moltoh/rp2040_ds18b20/README.md

 # DS18B20 Digital Temperature Sensor Driver for RP2040
 This driver allows the the RP2040 MCU to interface with the DS18B20 temperature sensor using the RP2040's PIO.
-Once the DS18B20 has been initialized, a temperature can be read in either degrees Celcius or Fahrenheit.
+Once the DS18B20 has been initialized, a temperature can be read in either degrees Celsius or Fahrenheit.

 #
  Note that CRC is not implemented to verify integrity of data retrieved from the DS18B20.
 This driver also only works with one device connected to the 1-Wire bus.